Maxillofacial Care At Harley Street

-Our London clinic is well equipped for oral evaluation, in terms of imaging, microscopy and examination facilities.
-The specialists we work with on blood testing, allergen, or tissue analysis provide a state of the art service.
+Our London clinic is fully equipped for comprehensive oral evaluations, offering advanced imaging, microscopy, and examination facilities.
+The specialists we collaborate with for blood testing, allergen identification, and tissue analysis provide cutting-edge services.

-The task of our consultants still begins with understanding you.
-Getting to know your medical history, how you feel about the condition you have and how this is affecting the way you live.
+However, the work of our consultants begins with understanding you.
+We take the time to learn about your medical history, how you feel about your condition, and how it is affecting your daily life.

 Surgical Skills